BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: Evaluations

 \subsubsection{Dataset, Model and Platform}

-We select two widely-used real-world datasets, i.e., MNIST\footnote{\url{http://yann.lecun.com/exdb/mnist/}} and CIFAR-10\footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}} to evaluate BlockDFL.
+We select two widely-used real-world datasets, i.e., MNIST \cite{deng2012mnist} and CIFAR-10 \cite{krizhevsky2009-CIFAR} to evaluate BlockDFL.
 For MNIST, we build a convolutional neural network with 1,662,752 parameters as in \cite{mcmahan2017fl}.
-For CIFAR-10, we build a CIFARNET with 1,149,770 parameters\footnote{64C3-64C3-MaxPool2-Drop0.1-128C3-128C3-AveragePool2-256C3-256C3-AveragePool8-Drop0.5-256-10}.
-In local training, these models are trained by SGD with learning rate of 0.01, which decays after each round with the coefficient of 0.99.
+For CIFAR-10, we build a CIFARNET with 1,149,770 parameters\footnote{64C3x2-MaxPool2-Drop0.1-128C3x2-AvgPool2-256C3x2-AvgPool8-Drop0.5-256-10}.
+In local training, these models are trained by SGD with learning rate at 0.01, which decays by 0.99 after each round.
 The other parameter settings are as listed in Table \ref{tab-exp-settings} unless stated otherwise.
 As shown in Table \ref{tab-exp-settings}, all participants start with 10 stake, and if they are awarded with stake, the quantified value of the stake obtained is 5.
 The sparsity of local updates is averaged to 93.75\% on MNIST and 90\% on CIFAR-10.

 We run 50 participants on a Windows10 platform with an AMD Ryzen 5800 3.40GHz CPU, an NVIDIA RTX 3070 GPU.
-The training set is randomly and equally distributed to each participant, and test set is used to evaluate the accuracy of a global model.
-Each participant randomly selects 20\% samples from its training set to score local update (as described in Section \ref{subsec-aggregation}).
+The training set is randomly distributed to participants (IID setting) or sampled in Dirichlet distribution with $\alpha=1.0$ to build practical non-IID subsets distributed to participants as in \cite{qin2023fedapen}.
+The test set is used to evaluate global model accuracy.
+Each participant randomly selects 20\% samples from its training set to score local update (Section \ref{subsec-aggregation}).